MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/background-tasks.md

 ---
-title: "Background Tasks"
+title: "watchOS Background Tasks in Xamarin"
-description: "Use the new Background Tasks watchOS 3 to ensure a watch app always has the latest data and Dock Snapshots." ms.prod: xamarin ms.assetid: 2049C430-7566-45F8-9E3D-1446F484981E ms.technology: xamarin-ios
+description: "This document describes how to use background tasks with watchOS in Xamarin, taking a look at types of background tasks, using resources, implementing background tasks, scheduling, best practices, and more." ms.prod: xamarin ms.assetid: 2049C430-7566-45F8-9E3D-1446F484981E ms.technology: xamarin-ios